telus/tds-core/README.md

 The documentation site will be available at `http://localhost:8080`.

 For more information about contributing, please see the [Governance - Contribution page](/docs/5-Governance/2-contributing.md).

+## Building and Maintaining the Icon Font

+Core icons are implemented as an icon font.
+The source file is at `./designs/core-icons.glyphs`

+The change process is:

+1. Update `./designs/core-icons.glyphs`
+2. Export an OTF file to `./fonts/core-icons.otf`
+3. Execute `npm run build:icons`

+This process creates EOT, TTF, and WOFF files from `./fonts/core-icons.otf` and saves them in the same directory.

+The next time you run `npm build`, the re-generated icons will be picked up by the documentation site.